 Initially, what is being communicated is still just information, not knowledge; the key is making the information something that the recipients will want to convert to knowledge.
 First, define clear learning objectives to ensure the information presented is targeted and relevant.
 Then, consider varying how recipients will consume the information to sustain engagement and stimulate different mental muscles.
 How might you deliver information in a way that requires recipients to alternately read, see, listen to and feel this content?

 For example, Prophet worked with a large global appliance manufacturer, which needed to broadly upskill its marketing organization to enable digital transformation.
-We designed a full learning curriculum, in which one key module was focused on helping marketers to truly understand and embrace their target consumer segments.
+We designed a full learning curriculum, in which one key module was focused on helping marketers truly understand and embrace their target consumer segments.
 The segmentation data was translated in a way that brought these consumers to life, versus treating them as data points on a page.
-An immersive exhibit allowed the marketers to “choose their own adventure” in terms of when and how they consumed information, versus presenting it at them.
-Rich material within the exhibit included visuals that invited participants into the kitchens of these individuals, versus just reading this information.
-Participants were also actively engaged through the use of an augmented reality app, which allowed them to unlock quotes and videos to hear firsthand the voice of the consumer.

-For example, a capstone of the learning curriculum for the global appliance manufacturer was a 3-day summit for their top marketing leaders.
+For example, a capstone of the learning curriculum for the global appliance manufacturer was a three-day summit for their top marketing leaders.
 Action planning often gets crammed into the final module of a session, but an “apply as we go” approach was taken instead.
 Time was carved out each day to iteratively build action plans, applying the knowledge gained each day to build and refine the thinking.
-Teams for action planning were carefully constructed to mirror typical working teams, to ensure the action plan would be relevant to real objectives, versus a theoretical learning exercise.
+Teams for action planning were carefully constructed to mirror typical working teams.
+This was, to ensure the action plan was relevant to real objectives, versus a theoretical learning exercise.
 Finally, the summit incorporated mechanisms to drive accountability, such as sharing action plans with peers and inviting feedback.

 The fourth and final step is to Reinforce.
 This means both creating incentives to sustain new behaviors related to the knowledge gained, as well as developing long-term opportunities for reinforcement (to ensure knowledge is not forgotten over time).
 Simple incentives, such as social kudos or visible symbols (e.g., a custom notebook, with a checklist insert), are fun and effective.
 The most powerful incentives, however, are ultimately those that are incorporated into development objectives and performance management, to help embed the learning within day-to-day work and expectations.

-Relevant, compelling learning experiences – designed through approaches such as the AR2 model – are necessary to help companies make the leap in leveling-up their workforces around critical new skills.
-Executed as part of a comprehensive learning and development curriculum, these learning experiences create greater employee capability, engagement and ownership in enabling a company’s transformation.
+Relevant, compelling learning experiences – designed through approaches such as the AR2 model – are necessary to help companies make the leap in leveling up their workforces around critical new skills.
+Executed as part of a comprehensive learning and development curriculum, these learning experiences create greater employee capability, engagement and ownership in the new future of work.

-If you’re looking to pursue a reskilling agenda and want to understand how to adapt employees’ skills and roles to the post-pandemic ways of working then our Organization & Culture experts can help, get in touch today.
+If you’re looking to pursue an upskilling/reskilling agenda and want to understand how to adapt employees’ skills and roles to the future of work, then our Organization & Culture experts can help – get in touch today.